cristalinanguyen/CMSI401-402/README.md

 1. `git clone` this repository

-2. `cd` into the repo, install Flask, and check that the Flask backend works
+2. `cd` into the repo and install Flask

 ```
 pip install mysql-connector-python flask flask_cors
 ```

+3. `cd` into the `server` folder on the command line and run `python3 FlaskDao.py`

+4. Check that the Flask backend is working

 The link below should return JSON data:

 http://127.0.0.1:5000/residents

-3. `cd` into the `server` folder on the command line and run `python3 FlaskDao.py`

-4. In another terminal window, `cd` into the `webclient` folder and run `npm start`
+5. In another terminal window, `cd` into the `webclient` folder and run `npm start`

 > **Note:** If you run into issues while running `npm start` make sure you have all of the dependencies installed